msa03/QA_Final_Project_Spring_Petclinic/README.md

 To maintain strict and specific resource access on our AWS infrastructure, IAM roles and groups were implemented on the primary account.
 Each member of the team was assigned to a group containing only the necessary policies to deploy the resources required to run the application.

 ###  Future Improvements
-* work on our weakest areas
+* Work on our weakest areas
 * Incorporate backend of the app on a RDS